SvenTiigi/FlyoverKit/README.md

 ```

 ### FlyoverAwesomePlace
-The `FlyoverAwesomePlace` is `Flyover` protocol compliant Enumeration with awesome 360° locations and landmarks like `NewYorkStatueOfLiberty`, `GooglePlex`, `SydneyOperaHouse` and many [more](https://github.com/SvenTiigi/FlyoverKit/blob/master/FlyoverKit/AwesomePlace/FlyoverAwesomePlace.swift).
+The `FlyoverAwesomePlace` is a `Flyover` protocol compliant Enumeration with awesome locations and landmarks like `NewYorkStatueOfLiberty`, `GooglePlex`, `SydneyOperaHouse` and many [more](https://github.com/SvenTiigi/FlyoverKit/blob/master/FlyoverKit/AwesomePlace/FlyoverAwesomePlace.swift).
 You can use them in your own implementation or to explore different locations in the `FlyoverKitExample` Application.

 ## FlyoverCamera
-The `FlyoverCamera` is responsible for manipulating the original `MKMapView` camera and performs a 360° flyover animation via [UIViewPropertyAnimator](https://developer.apple.com/documentation/uikit/uiviewpropertyanimator).
+The `FlyoverCamera` is responsible for manipulating the `MKMapView` camera and performs a 360° flyover animation via [UIViewPropertyAnimator](https://developer.apple.com/documentation/uikit/uiviewpropertyanimator).

 In order to initialize a `FlyoverCamera` object you need to pass a `MKMapView` (which reference will be weakly stored) and a `FlyoverCamera.Configuration` object.